AwanthaRajapaksha/Online_Support_System/OnlineSupportSystem/README.md

 **I used to Ajax becouse minimize the number of page loads required while using the system **I validated all inputs and appropriate validation and status messages shown when necessary **I used random() to guess the ticket references.
+**I used the mailtrap sefe email testing site to run the email function.
+Because there was an error in my email.